7 Best Free Life Alert Systems for Seniors in 2026

 MedicAlert Foundation offers 24/7 U.S.-based support, nationwide service, and free engraving as a 501(c)(3) charity.
 Assistive Technology Services ensures that every dollar donated provides $3 in support for seniors.
 The organization distributes medical alert systems with no monthly fees.

-To qualify for MedicAlert Foundation, you need to be:
+To qualify for MedicAlert Foundation, you'll need to meet these criteria:

 Age 60 or older